edouardfouche/edouardfouche.github.io/_posts/2017-05-09-Digital-Art-&-the-Knight's-Tour-Problem.markdown

 {:style="max-width: 500px; margin: auto"}
 <br>

-Using `ChessBoard.fromMask`, you can use this image as a mask to initialize a board !
+Using `ChessBoard.fromMask`, you can use this image as a mask to initialize a board:

 ```scala
 val board = ChessBoard.fromMask("knight/<mymask>.png")